ruby-gettext/gettext/README.md

-= gettext - gettext for Ruby
+# gettext - gettext for Ruby

+HELP US: Please fix markup of this file.
+This file's markup is migrated from RDoc format.
+But some RDoc markups still exist.

 NOTE: Gettext gem 3.0.0 removed many deprecated APIs and improves internal APIs.
 We want to keep backward compatibility as much as